danieljwait/e2ee-messenger/Writeup/README.md

 **Thinking concurrently** – Through the use of concurrent processing, I will make the server-side program more efficient by processing each user’s requests on a virtual thread.
 This will mean that the program can deal with requests from multiple users and the same time, which is important as if they were handled serially the bandwidth of the system would be extremely limited reduced leading to very high latency for the clients.

 **Performance modelling** – I will make use of performance modelling to ensure that the program functions efficiently.
 On the smaller scale, I will use performance modelling to profile the encryption of messages to make sure that there is a balance between processing time and security; since for this application, an algorithm that sufficiently encrypted data in a few milliseconds is vastly superior to an algorithm that more complexly encrypts data in a few minutes.
 On a larger scale, I will use performance modelling to ensure that my server-side program has properly utilised threads to have a bandwidth that supports both the average and peak throughput.

-### Stakeholder Identification

-The first group of potential stakeholders are the users who will prioritise privacy and security.
-The needs of this group are that all communications are encrypted so they cannot be read while passing through the server and that their sensitive information (e.g., passwords and keys) is protected while being stored.
-This group will most likely use the solution for everyday use as their main communication platform; for this reason, the solution must be robust enough for that use case.
-I have selected the following user to represent this group of stakeholders: Ethan S. He is a student who believes that privacy is very important, especially online where he makes a conscious effort to minimise his digital footprint by limiting any personally identifiable information about himself.
-For these reasons, I believe that he will be a fair representation of this group’s needs.

-The second group of potential stakeholders are the users who want a messenger app that is lightweight and easy to use.
-The needs of this group are the following: all components of the user interface are intuitive and clearly labelled; the program requires no prior setup or configuration, and the program can easily be installed and immediately used.
-This group will most likely only infrequently use the solution to keep in touch with friends and family.
-For this reason, the solution must have a low barrier of use as to not discourage them.
-I have not chosen a specific stakeholder to represent this group as these views are shared by most users so feedback on these points can be received by anyone who tests the solution.

 ## Research